ahmadfaraz2/React-Practice/README.md

 # React JS Essential Training

-**Course Description: React Essential Training (LinkedIn Learning)**
+**Course Description: React Essential Training**

-I have completed the **React Essential Training** course on **LinkedIn Learning**, where I gained hands-on experience in building dynamic and interactive web applications using **React.js**.
+I have completed the **React Essential Training** course, where I gained hands-on experience in building dynamic and interactive web applications using **React.js**.
 This course provided a comprehensive foundation, covering key React concepts and best practices.

 ### **Key Learnings & Implementations:**
 ✅ **React & React Elements** – Understanding the core of React and how elements are created and rendered.